julianxhokaxhiu/FFNx/docs/mods/video_encoding_guide.md

 **FFNx default behavior, in NTSC-J mode:** If the transfer characteristics metadata is absent or `undef`, FFNx will use the BT1886 Appendix 1 EOTF function.
 See `docs/color_modes.md` for details.
 **FFNx behavior, in sRGB mode:** *Ignores metadata.* Always uses `iec61966-2-1`.
 **Notes:**
-- In the absence of metadata, FFNx assumes original Playstation 1 videos (or derivatives thereof).
+- For NTSC-J mode, in the absence of metadata, FFNx assumes original Playstation 1 videos (or derivatives thereof).
 Since these videos were meant to play on a CRT television, FFNx uses the EOTF (gamma) function from BT1886 Appendix 1, with constants selected to match a mid-90s Sony Trinitron CRT with the brightness and contrast knobs turned to where it looks "good."
 - `iec61966-2-1` is the sRGB gamma function.
 Modern sRGB computer monitors use this gamma function.
 FFNx will ultimately convert everything to this.
 The average of this function is roughly equivalent to a pure 2.2 curve.
 (Except if HDR is enabled, everything will instead be converted to the rec2084 ("PQ") gamma function used by HDR monitors.)
 - `smpte170m`, `bt709`, `bt2020-10`, `bt2020-12`, `iec61966-2-4`, and `bt1361e` are all functionally identical.
 This is the gamma function used in the digital NTSC and HD television/DVD/Bluray/etc. standards.
 The average of this function is roughly equivalent to a pure 1.9 curve (though 2.0 is often cited).
 This is deliberately overbright in order to counteract other factors with playback on CRT television sets.
 -  Aside from Playstation 1 videos (see above), the transfer characteristics of an unlabeled video are most likely `smpte170m`.